 Level of Service Performance Measure Information used to measure Actual 2014/15 LTP Target 2014/15 Actual 2013/14 Explanation about any significant variation Reserves are pleasant, enjoyable and safe places % of residents satisfied with parks and reserves Resident Satisfaction Survey Not measured 80% Not measured The Resident's Survey was not undertaken for this reporting period.
 Reported injuries Number of reported injuries 1 0 1 The injury accident was of a minor nature.
 It was caused by a child being cut on a sharp plastic edge of playground equipment.
 This item has been replaced.
-Playground equipment and furniture meet Health and Safety standards Playground warrant of fitness WOF issued WOF issued Complied Requests for Service Service 25% of 4 100% 15% of 13 We have since changed our system so we respond immediately with service are dealt with promptly requests are responded to within 1 day Request System requests requests an interim reply and then we take action accordingly.
+Playground equipment and furniture meet Health and Safety standards Playground warrant of fitness WOF issued WOF issued Complied Requests for service are dealt with promptly Service requests are responded to within 1 day Service Request System 25% of 4 requests 100% 15% of 13 requests We have since changed our system so we respond immediately with an interim reply and then we take action accordingly.
 The remedy time is dictated by the nature of the requests e.g. if building work is required it will take longer than if a clean-up is required.
 We want to keep the community safe so parks and reserves are maintained to a good standard and in an environmentally sensitive manner All necessary consents for maintenance and capital projects are applied for, held and monitored accordingly Monthly management reports 100% 100% 100%